How Does “For Sale by Owner” Work? 5 Steps to FSBO Success

 Offer to pay your buyer’s agent.

 Though you’ll save on paying a real estate agent’s fees by selling your own home, you’ll still need to compensate the agent who brings you a buyer.
 You’ll want to make your intentions known from the beginning, too.
 Otherwise, there won’t be any agents who show clients your home.
 This compensation is usually handled by the listing agent.
-But, since you won’t have one, offering some form of commission will be your responsibility.
+But, since you won’t have one, offering some form of the commission will be your responsibility.

 Keep in mind, too, that every buyer’s agent is looking out for their client’s best interests in addition to their own.
 So, even a generous offer of several percentage points in commission won’t guarantee you’ll sell your house fast—especially if you skipped any of the steps above.